coolmaksat/hvpapp/README.md

 This user guide have been tested on Ubuntu version 16.04.

-For details regarding model training and evaluation, please refer to developerGuide file at dev/ directory above.
+For details regarding model training and evaluation, please refer to  dev/ directory above.

 ## Hardware requirements
  - At least 32 GB RAM.